-Informal meetings and group visits are held at our observatory.
+Informal meetings and group visits are held at our Norman Fisher Observatory.
 It is also open to the public (see below) on Saturday evenings from autumn to early summer.
-Opening times vary by season and arrangement but typically we open from around 7:30 p.m. to 8:30 p.m. until late.
+Opening times vary by season and arrangement but typically we open from around 7:30 p.m. to 8:30 p.m., until late.

 Below lists current and standing information; please see the Events page for forthcoming and past openings.